glakshay/ai-data-assistant/README.md

 **Live URL:** *([URL here](https://vimsyz.com/census_bot))*

-No authentication required — open the URL in any browser and set password as name of the company. ❄️
+Authentication required — open the URL in any browser and set password as name of the company. ❄️

 ## Architecture